shashank-bhatt-07/Natural-Language-Generation-using-LSTM-Keras/README.md

 3. Theano/Tensorflow (I have created model using Theano)
 4. Keras (As a wrapper around Theano/Tensoflow)

+Just run Natural Language Generation using LSTM-Keras.ipynb notebook to train the model and check results.
 I highly recommend to use GPU as data is really huge and to complete the training with good accuracy.

 Feel free to give your feedback.